 We start this morning by sailing into a fjord along the base of the magnificent Lyngen Alps – a spectacular sight.

-The rest of us sail to the charming seaside trading post of Havnnes, which counts just 33 inhabitants.
+To start this unique experience, we sail to the charming seaside trading post of Havnnes, which counts just 33 inhabitants.
 Stock and salted fish are still produced here in the traditional way.

 Havnnes will send you back 100 years in time to the days of steam and sail.
 Interact with the locals and enjoy the vintage general store.
 You can also explore the local museum, an old wooden building on the pier featuring a photo exhibition about the life of Annie Giæver – who took photographs of the area during the first half of the 20th century.

 Looking for more excitement?
 Join optional excursions including nature hikes, kayaking or riverboating in Reisa National Park, a landscape of canyons, valleys, a salmon river and mountain plateau.

 IncludedHavnnes Historical Trading Post VisitCome ashore and experience the historical trading post of Havnnes, a special cultural experience that will give you a glimpse of Norway’s unique heritage.
 This trading post was established in 1868 and survived the forced evacuation during World War II.
 Here at Havnnes, you will be warmly welcomed by our local hosts.
 Learn about how they operated this trading post historically—and how they still operate today.

 We start the day by sailing into the magnificent Trollfjord.

 This natural wonder is surrounded by mountains reaching more than 1,000 metres skyward from the sea in a narrow passage that cuts deeply and dramatically into heart of the island.
 We carefully navigate into the channel, at times so narrow it feels as though you can reach out and touch the mountain walls.